luduscybersecurity/dgen/README.md

 Hopefully their meaning is self explanatory.
 You can also use standard symbols that reference your home folder or environment variables (e.g. ~, %HOME%, etc.).

-During generation dgen will loop through the entire document and substitute any variables found in metadata.
+During generation dgen will loop through the entire document and substitute any variables found in yaml metadata.
 This can be included either inside a dedicated yaml file, or inline with markdown content. dgen supports nested variables, e.g.

 ```markdown
 ---